ByAUJay

 RFP checklist that gets you better quotes

-Include these in your request to reduce padding and win better teams:
+Include these in your request to cut down on padding and take on tougher teams:

 - Scope artifacts: